htdbui/SQL4DS/Chapter4.md

 <p class="calibre8"><span class="figurelabel"><a href="#calibre_link-10" id="calibre_link-9" role="doc-backlink" class="calibre6">Figure 4.5</a></span></p>
 </figcaption>
 </figure>
-<p class="calibre8">CASE statements can also be used to “bin” a continuous variable, such as price.
+<p class="calibre8">CASE statements can also be used to ï¿½binï¿½ a continuous variable, such as price.
 Let's say we wanted to put the line-item customer purchases into bins of under $5.00, $5.00&ndash;$9.99, $10.00&ndash;$19.99, or $20.00 and over.
 We could accomplish that with a
 <code class="calibre16">CASE</code>
  statement in which we surround the values after the
 <code class="calibre16">THEN</code>